Rouvre

 The Rouvre (/fr/) is a river in Normandy, in the Orne département, a tributary of the river Orne.
 It is 45.7 km long.

 The river's source is in the commune of Beauvain, a few kilometres to the east of La Ferté-Macé.
 After crossing the Pays d'Houlme, it turns in a north-westerly direction to re-enter Norman Switzerland, and then in its last course of 15 km passes around Bréel.

-The Rouvre then joins the Orne between the dam at Saint-Philbert-sur-Orne and Pont-d'Ouilly, and joins the Orne at Rouvrou (elevation 63 m).
+The Rouvre then joins the Orne between the dam at Saint-Philbert-sur-Orne and Pont-d'Ouilly, at Rouvrou (elevation 63 m).